8Bit-CCieCollab-Smore/BlackHoleSimulator/README.md

-# BlackHoleSimulator
-Black Hole Simulator
+# Black Hole Simulator For Chromebooks

 This game was made with HTML and CSS and JS, with the help of a Coder Helper :D